#Golang MySQL Tutorial

 some simple queries to that database and marshal the returned responses into a

-.
+struct or an array of structs.
 This should hopefully give you everything you

 need in order to take things further and build your own Go applications on top